Artist: Edgar Degas (French, Paris 1834–1917 Paris)

 Credit Line: H. O. Havemeyer Collection, Gift of Horace Havemeyer, 1929

-There are three very similar versions of this scene, and their precise relationship has bedeviled scholars for decades.
-The largest, painted in grisaille (Musée d’Orsay, Paris), was shown in the first Impressionist exhibition in 1874.
-The two other works, tentatively dated to the same year, are in the Metropolitan’s collection.
-This painting probably preceded its close variant in pastel (29.100.39), which is more freely handled.
+There are three similar versions of this scene, and their precise relationship has bedeviled scholars for decades.
+The largest, painted in grisaille (Musée d’Orsay, Paris), appeared in the first Impressionist exhibition in 1874.
+The two others, tentatively dated the same year, are in the Metropolitan’s collection.
+This painting probably preceded the version in pastel (29.100.39), which is more freely handled.
 The importance that Degas attached to the composition is evident in the preparatory drawings that he made for almost every figure, from the dancer scratching her back in the foreground to the woman yawning next to the stage flat.